Azure-Samples/iot-edge-deployment-engine/README.md

 ## Loosely Coupled Logic

-Base processing logic of manifests is implementated as described below.
+Base processing logic of manifests is implemented as described above.
 But the solution is supposed to provide high flexibility and so consumers can inject own logic as described [here][def2]

+## Disclaimer

+This project has been created to improve IoT Edge deployments with high flexibility matching own requirements.
+No guarantees can be offered as to response times on issues, feature requests, or to the long term road map/support for the project.

+Taking the above statement into account the team involved in this effort wish for the project to evolve into a stable, production ready resource with active contributors from Microsoft and the wider community.

+This project uses GitHub Issues to track bugs and feature requests.
+Please search the existing issues before filing new issues to avoid duplicates.
+For new issues, file your bug or feature request as a new Issue.

 [def]: http://localhost:7071/api/swagger/ui
 [def2]: /docs/IoC-ModuleLogic.md